FelicityRC/blackjack-project/NOTES.md

 ## Further Thoughts

-- When testing the game afterwards in my local browser, _after_ clicking _stand_, and receiving the determined score displayed, it was _still_ possible to continue clicking _hit_ and _stand_ which caused more cards to be display, altering the result of that original hand which made for a bad user experience.
+- When testing the game afterwards in my local browser, _after_ clicking _stand_, and receiving the determined score displayed, it was _still_ possible to continue clicking _hit_ and _stand_ which caused more cards to be displayed, altering the result of the original hand which made for a bad user experience.

-- To solve this, I added _element_.setAttribute("disabled", true) and _element_.removeAttribute("disabled") in all required places in my code, so that now once _stand_ has been clicked on **_or_** the dealer has won, the player only has the option to view the results and deal the next hand which is what the user would expect.
-This avoids any confusion for the user if they accidently click on available buttons that alter the traditional game.
+- To solve this, I added _element_.setAttribute("disabled", true) and _element_.removeAttribute("disabled") to the required places in my code, so that now, once _stand_ has been clicked on **_or_** the dealer has won, the player only has the option to view the results and deal the next hand which is what would be expected.
+This avoids any confusion for the user e.g if they accidently clicked on available buttons that altered the traditional game.

 ## Learning Opportunities